-Why would someone like me want to talk to a therapist?
-Do only people who are “sick” go to therapists?
+Why would someone like you want to talk to a therapist?
+Don’t only people who are “sick” go to therapists?

 I have people asking me questions like these all the time.
-They tell me they go to yoga, they meditate, they vent to their dog–why pay someone?
+They tell me they go to yoga, they meditate, they vent to their dog which are all awesome coping strategies–why pay someone?
 We’re not mentally ill–we don’t need a therapist!

 I hear it a lot, but I also get:

-- “Why do I always end up dating the same kind of guy?”
+- “Why do I always end up overwhelmed online dating, but end up with the same kind of person?”

 - “Why do friends always seem to turn on me?”